JasperFx/marten/docs/documents/execute-custom-sql.md

 Use `QueueSqlCommand(string sql, params object[] parameterValues)` method to register and execute any custom/arbitrary SQL commands with the underlying unit of work, as part of the batched commands within `IDocumentSession`.

 `?` placeholders can be used to denote parameter values.
-Postgres [type casts `::`](https://www.postgresql.org/docs/15/sql-expressions.html#SQL-SYNTAX-TYPE-CASTS) can applied to the parameter if needed.
+Postgres [type casts `::`](https://www.postgresql.org/docs/15/sql-expressions.html#SQL-SYNTAX-TYPE-CASTS) can be applied to the parameter if needed.

 <!-- snippet: sample_QueueSqlCommand -->
 <a id='snippet-sample_queuesqlcommand'></a>